Health Inequalities Training

 The Community of Practice will be a series of interactive webinars, led by the trainer, accessible to all who complete the half-day training session.
 The Community of Practice aims to reinforce the learning content, provide an opportunity for participants to connect/reconnect with fellow learners, share their progress and plan the next steps in their journey to becoming a Health Inequalities Advocate.

-Delivered online via MedAll
+Delivered online via Teams

-All attendees MUST have completed the in-person half-day training
+All attendees MUST have completed the in-person half-day training before booking on Community of Practice

 Back to top